Drew-Daniels/cv-project-hooks/README.md

-# Created a CV Application for The Odin Project
+# Created a CV Application for The Odin Project - React Hooks version